vincentjzy/OpenCorr/README.md

 To facilitate the configuration for beginners, we made a zip package of the three libraries and share it on [pan.baidu.com](https://pan.baidu.com/s/17qdAhXJZPLWydYiowwEzig) (code: vyfy).
 Users may download it, unzip it and set the paths according to the instructions mentioned above.

-There are some examples in folder "samples", which demonstrate how we use the modules in OpenCorr to build our own DIC programs.
-The DIC algorithms provided in this library include:
+There are a few examples in the folder "samples" along with images, which demonstrate how to make a DIC processing program using the modules in OpenCorr.
+Before building the executables, make sure that the file paths in the codes are correctly set.

-- Fast Fourier transform-based cross correlation (FFT-CC): Estimation of integer-pixel displacement.
-- SIFT-aided DIC: Estimation of 1st order deformation
-- Inverse compositional Gaussian-Newton (ICGN) algorithm: high accuracy estimation of deformation.
-Two versions are implemented, one for the 1st order shape function and the other for the 2nd order shape function.
+# Framework
+Figure 3 shows the framework of OpenCorr, which consists of four parts: (1) basic data objects; (2) DIC data objects; (3) basic processing methods; (4) DIC processing methods.

 Figure 3 shows the framework of OpenCorr, which gives a guide to understand the structure of OpenCorr.
 ![image](https://github.com/vincentjzy/OpenCorr/blob/main/img/framework.png)